albertito/libfiu/doc/guide.rst

 points of failure to.
 That header allows you to avoid libfiu as a build-time dependency, as mentioned in the last section.

-Then, to insert points of failure, you sprinkle your code with calls like ``fiu_return_on("name", -1)``, ``fiu_exit_on("name")``, or more complex code using ``fiu_fail("name")``.
+Then, to insert points of failure, sprinkle your code with calls like ``fiu_return_on("name", -1)``, ``fiu_exit_on("name")``, or more complex code using ``fiu_fail("name")``.
 See the libfiu's manpage for the details on the API.